Human Rights

 The whistleblowing system regarding human rights includes a “compliance hotline” regarding compliance and a “harassment consultation desk” regarding harassment and discrimination.
 Hitachi Construction Machinery has set up the harassment consultation desk for each labor union branch.
 This consultation desk is handled by a member of the personnel department on the company side and a member of the labor union branch on the labor union side.
 Any allegations are taken seriously and handled confidentially and sympathetically.
 If allegations are confirmed, corrective action, disciplinary action, or legal action will be taken.

-In FY2021, there were five harassment-related disciplinary actions for the entire Hitachi Construction Machinery Group.
-The results of disciplinary action cases are reported to the Executive Board and Audit Committee every business year based on reports from domestic and overseas group companies.
-The FY2021 results report was submitted and approved in May 2022.
+In FY2023, there were 5 harassment-related disciplinary actions for the entire Hitachi Construction Machinery Group.
+The results of disciplinary action cases are reported to the Executive Committee and Board of Directors every business year based on reports from domestic and overseas group companies.
+The FY2023 results report was submitted and approved in May 2024.

 ∗1 Collective term for the Universal Declaration of Human Rights and International Covenants on Human Rights adopted by the United Nations General Assembly.